Beam Angle and Its Impact on Red Light Therapy Results

 What is the best beam angle for red light therapy?

-• 25° to 35° Beam Angle: The 25° to 35° beam angle is great for deep tissue penetration to effectively stimulate cells while covering a generous area of skin or tissue.
+• 25° to 35° Beam Angle: The 25° to 35° beam angle is great for deep tissue penetration even at greater distances, to effectively stimulate cells while covering a generous area of skin or tissue.
 This range caters to both specific skin concerns and deeper muscle or joint issues, making it ideal for red light therapy panels.

 • 60° Beam Angle: Straddles the line, potentially sacrificing therapeutic depth for broader coverage.